SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * track employee or client feedback
 * keep all your client testimonials in one place

-Some of our favorite quailites about Aitable
+Some of our favorite qualities about Airtable

 * See record history on your fields!
 (So if someone deletes something, it's still there)
 * easily manage "base" permissions with clients and other staff
 * embed and share your tables
 * Switch how you see your data with the click of a mouse with the `views` functionality

 There really aren't many downsides to Airtable to be honest.
-The paid version has a ton of additional fuctionality using their `Airtable Blocks`
+The paid version has a ton of additional functionality using their `Airtable Blocks`

 Alternatives to Airtable

 * Google Sheets

-## 8. Keep you contacts all in one place and grow your business with Hubspot
+## 8. Keep you contacts all in one place and grow your business with HubSpot CRM

 A CRM is the best way to track sales and your client life cycle.
-At Skymouse we track our deals using Hubspot as well a couple other features that make life easier.
+At Skymouse we track our deals using HubSpot as well a couple other features that make life easier.

-Many businesses and sale people hate CRMs and spend alot of time and money on software they never use.
+Many businesses and sale people hate CRMs and spend a lot of time and money on software they never use.

-Why you should be using a CRM like Hubspot.
+Why you should be using a CRM like HubSpot.

 * A CRM is essential to making sure you're focusing on the right projects at the right time
 * Keep notes on clients and prospects right in the app so you don't repeat yourself and look foolish
 * Know exactly how much money is in your sales pipeline

-Agian, you don't have to go crazy with your information, just keep it up to date, and use it enough so that you know who you are going after and when to go after them.
+Again, you don't have to go crazy with your information, just keep it up to date, and use it enough so that you know who you are going after and when to go after them.

 * multiple users can share information and data about your clients, prospects and leads
 * Add a chat window to your websites
-* Send emails directly to clients from without Hubspot
+* Send emails directly to clients from without HubSpot
 * Create forms to capture leads on your website
 * Keep track of all your contacts and companies while easily linking them together as needed

-Alternatives to Hubspot
+### Alternatives to HubSpot

 * salesforce
 * Drift